babakdmo/infra_team_structure/README.md

 - Model tracking and registries using MLflow or Weights & Biases
 - Training orchestration using Argo Workflows, Kubeflow Pipelines, or Airflow
 - Distributed training using Ray
-- Model serving with Seldon Core, KFServing, or Triton Inference Server
+- Model serving with Seldon Core, KFServing, Triton Inference Server, and Ollama
 - Drift detection and inference monitoring
 - GitLab CI pipelines for automated training and deployment
 - Templates and tooling for pipeline auto-generation
+- LLM and AI Agent Platform Services (LangChain, LlamaIndex, Haystack, Ollama)
+- RAG APIs, prompt registry, memory services, and agent serving backend

 ---